jonathan-wang2125/map-survey/public/instructions.md

+Click **Home** on the navigation bar when you are ready to proceed.

 # Instructions
 We will be evaluating how different AIs interact with maps.
 You will be given a map and a question to answer about it.
 The questions concern such topics as physical features in the map, information from pre-existing map knowledge like latitude lines, and information from charts.